JamboKurni/JamboKurni/README.md

 Currently studying Physics and Astrophysics at university and searching for work experience and internships in these fields.

-My GitHub profile will be a portfolio to showcase the projects I have done in these fields.
+Below are projects that I have completed with the latest being pinned below:

-More to come soon...
+## More coming soon... 👀